Marketing Intermediate Updated 2026-03-22

 What is Demand-Side Platform (DSP)?

-A demand-side platform (DSP) is software that lets advertisers automatically buy digital ad impressions across multiple ad exchanges and publishers from a single interface, using data and algorithms to target specific audiences in real time.
+A demand-side platform (DSP) is software that lets advertisers automatically buy digital ad impressions across multiple ad exchanges and publishers from a.

 What is a Demand-Side Platform (DSP)?